magifd2/markdown-viewer/DEVELOPMENT.md

 ### 6.3.
 Licensing and Distribution

 For compliance with third-party software licenses, the `NOTICE.md` file (containing licenses for bundled components like `highlight.js` and `Mermaid.js`) is included in all generated release archives (`.tar.gz`, `.zip`).
-This ensures that all necessary attribution and license terms are distributed alongside the application binary.
+This ensures that all necessary attribution and license terms are distributed alongside the application binary, which now includes these assets embedded within it.

 ## Known Issues